ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Experiment

 For ECC and E-HOMER the bootstrap sample was selected to be twice the size of the training dataset, to keep it consistent with the ML-KFHE variants.
-For all the ensemble methods $100$ component classifiers were trained.
+A total of $100$ component classifiers were trained for all the ogher ensemble algorithms.
 Therefore, the experimental environment were kept identical for all ensemble methods for a fair comparison.

-ML-KFHE and E-HOMER are implemented in R scripting language\footnote{A version of ML-KFHE and E-HOMER is available at:\\ https://github.com/phoxis/kfhe-homer}, AdaBoost.MH and RF-PCT was used from the MULAN \cite{mulan} and CLUS \cite{clus_library} libraries respectively, and for the other methods the \emph{utiml} library \citep{rivolli2018utiml} is used.
+ML-KFHE and E-HOMER are implemented in R scripting language\footnote{A version of ML-KFHE and E-HOMER is available at:\\ https://github.com/phoxis/kfhe-homer}, AdaBoost.MH and RF-PCT was used from the MULAN \citep{mulan} and CLUS \footnote{https://dtai-static.cs.kuleuven.be/clus/} libraries respectively, and for the other methods the \emph{utiml} library \citep{rivolli2018utiml} is used.